Creating Graphs

 # Delete all data

 Lets start by clearing the data worksheet so that we can create a new graph with clusters.
-Click on the Delete dropdown list, and choose Delete all data.
-Notice that if you hover the mouse over the menu item a tooltip of help will appear.
+Click on the Delete all data button.

 Once you click Delete all data the data worksheet is reset to blank form.